agenium-scale/nsimd/README.md

 NSIMD is tested with GCC, Clang and MSVC.
 As a C89 and a C++98 API are provided, other compilers should work fine.
 Old compiler versions should work as long as they support the targeted SIMD extension.
-For instance, NSIMD can compile to SSE4.2 on MSVC 2010.
+For instance, NSIMD can compile on MSVC 2010 SSE4.2 code.

 Build the library
 =================